randyharrogates/DataPipeline/README.md

 # DataPipeline

 Project Description:
-Perform sentiment analysis using NLP to study the sentiments of the general public towards cryptocurrency as a whole.
+Perform sentiment analysis using NLP to study the sentiments of the general public in Singapore towards cryptocurrency.

 Crypto involved (Top 10 by mCap excluding stablecoin):